Mad Foxes: Filming

 Photography spanned two weeks in December 1980.
 The filming title Stingray II remains visible in the background of one scene.
 Zurich, Switzerland, hosted interior scenes while the rest of filming took place in Barcelona, Spain, in partnership with local company Balcázar Producciones.
 The Nazi ceremony was shot at the Teatre Grec in Montjuïc.
 In this scene as in most outdoor bits, the swastikas are absent from the bikers' flag and armbands due to laws proscribing the public display of such symbols.
 The stunt coordinator behind the anglicized stage name Ronnie Lee was a Swiss named Roland Kathriner.
 The hero's vehicle was a customized Corvette C3 from Neufeld's Special Cars, a Zurich exotic dealership, which was brought to Barcelona.
 However, the production had to make do with light bikes such as Spanish Montesas, rather than the choppers expected from a biker gang, which threw off the riders.

 As the project had been brought to him by Grau, Dietrich did not closely oversee the making of it.
 Actor Helmi Sigg noted Grau's disorganization compared to Dietrich's regular productions, while Grau himself conceded that his directorial effort had "failed terrifically".
-When he screened the finished product, Dietrich was so appalled that he could not watch it to its conclusion, and opted to pass on his producer credit.
+When he discovered the finished product, Dietrich was so appalled that he could not watch it to its conclusion, and opted to pass on his producer credit.
 He later claimed that this was the only time in his entire career that he ever tried to obfuscate his involvement with a film.